 6. Install your deck railing planter

-When your boxes are dry and fully assembled, invite a friend to help you install them to your deck railing.
+When your boxes are dry and fully assembled, invite a friend to help you install them to your PVC deck railing.

 First, align the planter box with installed braces to your deck railing.
 The side braces should fit between your infill balusters, the top connector reaching over the top rail, and the bottom brace bridging the gap between box and infill.